top of page

 Musical Theatre:

-Musical theatre is a form of theatrical performance that combines songs, spoken dialogue, acting and dance
+Musical theatre is a form of theatrical performance that combines songs, spoken dialogue, acting and dance.

 Dance Conditioning: